KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 ### TSLPatcher Installation Requirements

-Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or HoloPatcher executable from within a file archive.
+Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or HoloPatcher executable from within a file archive (IE a compressed file like a .rar, .zip, .7z, etc).
 You *must* extract all archives before installing mod content, or running an executable.
 Failure to extract before installing will break your game.
 Also, ensure you don't extract all the mods to the exact same folder.
 If, for example, you extract every single mod to a folder called "KOTOR Mods" and run the executable each time, each time you extract you'll be overwriting critical data from the previous mods.
 Make sure each installer-based mod is extracted to its own folder before running the installer.

 Please also bear in mind: if you are asked to direct a TSLPatcher or Holopatcher executable to a folder to begin install, that folder should ALWAYS be the main game folder, where your game's .exe file is located (or the symlink to that folder created in the optional Quicker TSLPatching step, discussed further below).
-For mods that are NOT installed with the TSLPatcher or Holopatcher, *unless otherwise noted* their loose-file contents are most often placed directly in the Override directory.
+For mods that are NOT installed with the TSLPatcher or Holopatcher, *unless otherwise noted* their loose-file contents are placed directly in the Override directory.
 Unless you are following specific instructions (the mod author's or my own) that state otherwise, you should not be placing files in the game's main directory or Modules folder.
 You should *never* have any subfolders inside the Modules or Override folders.

-As a final note, be aware that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not function on multi-monitor setups.
-If you have more than one monitor, you will need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.
+As a final note, be aware that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not always function on multi-monitor setups.
+If you have more than one monitor, you may need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.

 ### Single Install